John Christopher Hartwick: Background

 Germany and studied at the University of Halle.
 He was educated in the Lutheran Pietism movement.
+He was ordained a Lutheran Minister in the German Trinity Church of London on November 24, 1745.

-Hartwick emigrated to America in 1746 to serve as a missionary to the German settlers in and around Rhinebeck in New York’s Hudson Valley.
+Inspired to perform missionary work in the North American Colonies, Hartwick emigrated in 1746 to serve as a missionary to the German settlers in and around Rhinebeck in New York’s Hudson Valley.

 He was an eccentric idealist and intolerant of parishioner's vices, requiring them to sign a promise that they would "forswear shooting, horse-racing, boozing, and dancing."
-He was forcefully removed from his first parish by fellow ministers of the area, and from there moved around the northern colonies, unable to find a congregation that would put up with his pious intolerance.
+He was forcefully removed from his first parish by fellow ministers of the area, and in his preaching career until 1691 moved around the northern colonies, looking to find congregations that matched his pious instructions.

+In 1764 Hartwick wrote an article condemning the death penalty for theft as contrary to divine law.

 New Jerusalem

 Hartwick felt that allowing common persons to own land and live far from one another was the cause of their immorality.
 He envisioned a utopian community dedicated to the principles of pious living.
+Having little money to start, he made a series of land deals that helped to grow wealth and finance his ventures.
+Purchasing land required payment to the Indians, obtaining license, various land surveys, identifying partnerships and co-petitioners, and paying quit-rent and taxes to the Crown.

-He made a series of land deals and eventually obtained a nearly 24,000 acre (97 km²) land patent from the Mohawk of Indians in Otsego County, New York located southwest of what would become Cooperstown, New York.
+In April 1761, Hartwick obtained a nearly 22,000 acre land patent called 'the Hartwick Patent' in Otsego County, New York located southwest of what would become Cooperstown.
+This patent was granted by the Colony of New York, and required payment for title to the Mohawk Indians.
+The attempts toward a permanent settlement on the site was made in waves thereafter, although Hartwick has trouble attracting settlers in the first years of the patent.

+In following years, a 100,000 acre patent of land to the north of the Hartwick Patent was secured, and in 1785 Judge William Cooper came to survey land tracts in a portioned land tract called the Cooper-Craig Patent, neighboring immediately to the north.
+Hartwick continued to struggle to attract settlers to his patent in 1788 and 1789 attempts, and did not survey his land for the required 11 divisions until 1791 as required by the patent documents.

-The first attempt toward a permanent settlement on the site was made by Hartwick in 1761.
-Hartwick commissioned his neighboring landowner, Judge William Cooper, to lease his land to suitable Christian settlers for the establishment of this "New Jerusalem."
-But Cooper essentially ignored Hartwick's criteria, and leased the property indiscriminately.
-Most (if not all) of his tenants had little interest in Hartwick's utopian vision for the settlement.
-His holdings would form the basis for the community of Hartwick, New York.
+Seeking assistance in settlement of his tract, Hartwick thereafter commissioned this neighboring landowner Cooper to lease Hartwick Patent land to suitable Christian settlers for the establishment of this "New Jerusalem."
+Cooper essentially ignored Hartwick's criteria, and leased the property indiscriminately; most (if not all) of his tenants had little interest in Hartwick's utopian vision for the settlement.

-In 1764 Hartwick wrote an article condemning the death penalty for theft as contrary to divine law.
-He believed there should be government-run educational schools to replace the exclusive private schools of the day.
+John Christopher Hartwick's 8/11 holdings of the Hartwick Patent would form the basis for the community of Hartwick, New York.

 John Christopher Hartwick died during 1796 at Clermont Manor, the home of Robert R. Livingston.